Raykosan/ComfyUI_RaykoStudio/README.md

 - **Folder Structure** - Browse LoRAs with folder tree navigation
 - **Search Functionality** - Quickly find LoRAs by name
 - **Presets of model sets** - Save model sets to presets for quick switching between models
+- **Presets of LoRA sets** - Save LoRA sets to presets for quick switching between models

 ### 📃 Notes
 - When dual CLIP mode is disabled, clip_name2 is visible but disabled (grayed out)